SnoringHampton Roads, VA

 How do I stop snoring from sleep apnea?

-The best ways to stop sleep apnea symptoms including snoring are to treat your sleep apnea.
-If you are overweight, we recommend that you take steps to lose weight and get into shape.
-Patients should also limit their exposure to alcohol, quit smoking, and try to follow a routine sleep schedule.
+Treating sleep apnea, including snoring, is the best way to stop its symptoms.
+If you are overweight, we recommend taking steps to lose weight and get into shape.
+Patients should also limit their alcohol exposure, quit smoking, and follow a routine sleep schedule.

 How do I know if I have sleep apnea snoring?